-What are the differences in appearance among the Asian rhino species?
+What are the differences in appearance among the rhino species?

-The greater one-horned rhino is the largest rhino species and identified by its single black horn and a grey-brown hide with skin folds that give it an armor-plated appearance.
-The Javan rhino looks similar to the greater one-horned rhino, but with a much smaller head and less apparent skin folds.
+Among Asian rhinos, the greater one-horned rhino is the largest rhino species identified by its single horn and a gray-brown hide with skin folds that give it an armor-plated appearance.
+The Javan rhino looks similar to the greater one-horned rhino, but is smaller in size, has a much smaller head, and has less apparent skin folds.
 It is also known as the lesser one-horned rhino.
-The Sumatran rhino is the smallest of the rhino subspecies, is brown in color, and is the only Asian species of rhino that sports two horns.
+The Sumatran rhino is the smallest and hairiest rhino.
+Its skin is reddish-brown in color, and it is the only Asian species of rhino that sports two horns.

-Habitat loss and degradation and poaching are the main threats facing Asian rhinos.
-The Sumatran rhino also faces an additional threat--isolation.
+Habitat loss and degradation and poaching are the main threats facing Asian and African rhinos.
+Despite a ban on international trade in rhino horn since 1977, illegal demand in Asia remains high and fuels poaching in both continents.
+The Sumatran rhino faces an additional threat: isolation.
 This species—of which less than 80 survive in about a dozen non-viable subpopulations in Indonesia—are simply too scattered to find mates to breed.